 Mother’s Day in Ireland: In Ireland, Mother’s Day is not celebrated on same day as in US.
 Mother’s Day celebrations in Ireland take place on the fourth Sunday in the Christian fasting month of Lent.
 The history of celebrating Mothering Sunday, or Mother’s Day in Ireland, can be traced to the medieval practice where children from poor families were sent to work as domestic servants and apprentices to work with the rich.
 Once in the year in the middle of the Lent these children were given a day off to visit their ‘Mother Church’ and worship Virgin Mary.
 After visiting the Mother Church or Cathedral of their home town these children visited their mothers and presented them with flowers they picked along the way.
 On Mother’s Day, people in Ireland present flowers and cards to their mothers to express love and gratitude.

 Mother’s Day in Mexico: In the North American country of Mexico, Mother’s Day is celebrated on a fixed day of May 10 as opposed to the Mother’s Day in US that falls on the second Sunday in the month of May.
 Mother’s Day in Mexico is celebrated in a colorful fashion.
 Children honor their mothers and thank them for their efforts in bringing them up and According to a custom in Mexico, sons and daughters make themselves present in the house on the eve of Mother’s Day on May 9.
+Conversely, we’ve seen the heating and cooling company howell mi that have needed replacing after only three years due to the lack of regular servicing.
 The day is celebrated with gusto as churches in Mexico organize special mass.
 The highpoint of the event is the orchestra which plays “las mañanitas” and distribution of ‘tamales’ and ‘atole’, the traditional early-morning meal to all local mothers.

 Mother’s Day in New Zealand: In New Zealand Mother’s Day is celebrated on the second Sunday in the month of May.
 The manner of celebrating Mother’s Day in New Zealand is much the same as that in US.
 The festival of Mother’s Day has turned out to be a big day for the people of New Zealand.
 There is a big euphoria over the day and people celebrate the day by going out for picnics and dinners.
 Markets see a busy time as people make it a point to buy gifts for their mothers, grandmothers and friends and relatives who are mothers.
 Flowers and cards business particularly flourish at this time of the year.